-Sweep Impact Time of Genius I/O and GBCs
+Programmer Sweep Impact TimesSweep Impact Time of Genius I/O and GBCs

 Programmer sweep impact =

-IOM-first module (open comm. window) IOM-per module (polling) LAN module I/O scan +
+IOM-first module (open comm. window)

+IOM-per module (polling) +

+LAN module I/O scan +

 Total IOM Sweep Impact =

 CPU memory access from IOMs =

-I/O interrupt sweep impact I/O interrupt response time + =
+I/O interrupt sweep impact

+I/O interrupts response time + =

 Predicted Sweep Time (Other)

-A-3.14 Timed Interrupt Performance
+A-34 Timed Interrupt Performance

 The sweep impact of a timed interrupt invoking an empty program block or timed program measures the overall time of fielding the interrupt, starting up the program or block, exiting the program or block, and restarting the interrupted task.
-The minimum, average, and maximum interrupt period reflect the time period from when the first line of ladder logic is executed in the timed interrupt block.
+The minimum, average, and maximum interrupt periods reflect the time period from when the first line of ladder logic is executed in the timed interrupt block.